 For example, a study from Switzerland looked at the potential connection between shooting firearms and HFHI (High-Frequency Hearing Impairment.)
 The study gave an online questionnaire to over 1,700 hunters, with an additional 202 hunters completing a hearing test.
 The questionnaire results showed that 11% of the participants reported “severe hearing loss,” while the same percentage showed hearing loss during the testing.

 One of the interesting factors in this study is that, according to their data, the amount of shots did not seem to matter.
 (Participants reported how much they had shot over the past five years.)
 The report claimed that it’s possible to have “irreversible damage to the inner ear from just one or a few shots,” and concluded that “hearing protection should be encouraged from the first shot.”

 Older Shooters & Noise from Guns

-Another report on hearing loss and firearms focused on the.
+Another report on hearing loss and firearms focused on the effects of firearms noise on older people.
 This study, which was conducted in Wisconsin, looked at over 3,700 participants who were 49 to 92 years old.
 The study collected data on firearms use during target shooting and hunting, using a self-reporting method.
 Once the amount of firearms use was established, participants’ hearing was measured with pure-tone audiometery, a common test used for hearing-loss diagnosis and treatment.
 The findings were simple and obvious: 1,538 men who participated in shooting in the past year were more likely to experience hearing loss.
 Again, the study concluded that there should be more education about hearing impairment and firearms.

 Clearly there is a need for hearing protection, even if you’re hunting and will only fire one shot.
 But what is the right ear protection, and how can you know which ones are good and which are not?
 It all starts with understanding the Noise Reduction Rating, or “NRR.”